Black residents of Elizabeth City, N.C., thought police violence happened in other places. Then it came to their town.

 The downtown water tower proclaims Elizabeth City the “Harbor of Hospitality.”
 It was once the hub of the Dismal Swamp Canal, a project envisioned by George Washington to connect the Albemarle Sound to the Chesapeake Bay.
 Enslaved workers spent 12 years digging the 22-mile ditch by hand before it opened in 1805.

-Today the dark brown waters of the canal are little used.
+Today the dark-brown waters of the canal are little used.
 Elizabeth City sits between the region’s farmland and popular beaches, but is out of the way for vacationers headed to the Outer Banks.

 The neighborhood where Brown was shot lies just south of downtown, in an area of modest, older homes where most residents are Black.
-Elizabeth City has a population of about 17,750, according to U.S. Census estimates — just over half the residents are Black and about 43 percent are White.
+Elizabeth City has a population of about 17,750, according to U.S. Census estimates; just over half the residents are Black, and about 43 percent are White.

 The surrounding Pasquotank County is majority White.
 Elizabeth City is under the jurisdiction of both city police and the county sheriff, who is White.
 The shooting involved only sheriff’s deputies.